twiddlingbits/twr-wasm/docs/api/api-c-con.md

 ### io_get_colors
 For addressable display consoles only.

 Gets the current default foreground and background colors.
-These colors are used by an new text updates.
+These colors are used by any new text updates.

 The color format is a 24 bit int as RGB.